Election Day in Texas: Kilgore ISD $113M bond package passes; early results show amendments on way to approval

 Constitutional amendments

 Voters across Texas had the opportunity Tuesday to vote on eight constitutional amendments.
-And early unofficial results show all eight propositions in position for approval.
+And early unofficial results showed all eight propositions in position for approval.

 These proposed amendments to the Texas Constitution were passed as bills in this year's legislative session.
 A majority of Texas voters must pass these amendments in this election in order for them to be added to the Constitution.

-The current unofficial results, with 33% of polling locations statewide reporting, are:
+At nearly 10:30 p.m., with more than half of polling locations statewide reporting, results were:

 Proposition 1: 84% for, 16% against